 Outstanding

 The Sixth Form is a popular destination for Year 11 leavers, though entry criteria are strict.
-For the cohort leaving in 2024, 62% progressed to university.

-Data suggests a diverse range of pathways.
+Data suggests a range of pathways.
 While 62% chose higher education, 18% entered employment directly, and 8% began apprenticeships.
 This relatively high employment figure reflects the school's careers programme, which supports students in finding robust vocational routes as well as academic ones.

 Admissions are coordinated by Birmingham City Council.
 The school does not have a fixed catchment area map; instead, places are allocated based on distance from the school gate to the applicant's home (straight-line measurement).